GennadyGS/CubeSharp/CubeSharp.md

 };
 ```

-You need to build a report with customer IDs as rows and order years as columns, calculating the total quantity for each cell.
-You also have a fixed list of rows and columns to display, including totals.
+You want to create a report with customer IDs as rows, order years as columns, and total quantity in each cell:

-The desired report may look like this:

 | Customers  | 2007 Year | 2008 Year | 2009 Year | Total |
 |------------|-----------|-----------|-----------|-------|